 - 1. The student must meet the admission requirements for Victoria College as stated in the current college catalog.
-Contact the Admissions & Records Office for more information. - 2.
+Contact the Admissions Office for more information. - 2.
 High School Graduate via official high school transcript or a General Education Development (GED) equivalency is required for admission.
-Submit all official transcripts to the Admissions & Records Office. - Completion of the VN Program application for the year of enrollment and Victoria College student application (www.VictoriaCollege.edu/GettingStarted). - 4.
-A completed Licensure Eligibility Requirement (LER) form submitted to the respective VN Office.
+Submit all official transcripts to the Admissions Office. - Completion of the VN Program application for the year of enrollment and Victoria College student application (www.VictoriaCollege.edu/GettingStarted). - 4.
+A completed Licensure Eligibility form submitted to the respective VN Office.
 It can take up to four months or longer for the Texas Board of Nursing (BON) to complete this process.
-Without resolution of all licensure eligibility issues, an applicant is not eligible for admission to the Vocational Nursing Program.
-Once a clear Criminal Background Check (CBC) result is received from the Texas BON, it is the applicant's responsibility to submit original documentation to the respective VN Office and also upload to the CastleBranch/ViewPoint website.
+Once a clear Criminal Background Check (CBC) result is received from the Texas BON, it is the applicant's responsibility to submit original documentation to the respective VN Office and also upload to the ViewPoint website.
 A clear Texas BON CBC must be on file in the VN Office by October 1 (faxed or scanned copies will not be accepted).
 The date on the BON document (blue card or letter) cannot be more than one year old. - 5.
-TSI (Texas Success Initiative) must be satisfied.
-Please contact Advising & Counseling Services and the Admissions & Records Office to validate TSI status. - 6.
+All Allied Health degree applicants are required to take the Texas Success Initiative (TSI) exam.
+To be considered TSI complete, all student applicants must obtain proficient scores in reading and writing, while the mathematics scores will determine the student's level. - 6.
 A qualifying ATI TEAS test composite score of 60% or higher.
 Applicants will be ranked based on the ATI TEAS Composite score.
 The applicant will be able to test three times in a twelve-month period with the most recent score being considered.
 The ATI TEAS score is good for two years from the testing date.
 Contact the Victoria College Testing Center at (361) 582-2589 for further information regarding the ATI TEAS.
 If a currently enrolled VN student is interested in entering into the Associate Degree Nursing (ADN) Transition program, an ATI TEAS score of 68% or higher is required. - 7.
 The following courses may be substituted for VNSG courses if completed with a C or better and taken prior to admission into the VN Program: